Kem-ma/MySQL-task1/README.md

 - The next question in this task required retrieving specific column of informations from these tables.

-  For the Staff_Info table the Name and Age of the staffs were retrieved an for the Staff_Salary table the ID and Salary were also retrieved
+  For the Staff_Info table the Name and Age of the staffs were retrieved and for the Staff_Salary table the ID and Salary were also retrieved

 ![](Introduction_MySQL3.png)